ethereum-optimism/optimism/README.md

 ### Basic Contributions

-Contributing to the Optimistic Ethereum specification is easy.
+Contributing to the Optimism specification is easy.

 You'll find a list of open questions and active research topics over on the [Discussions] page for this repo.
 Specific tasks and TODOs can be found on the